Yamhill River lock and dam: Newspapers criticize project as waste of money

 In late May 1903, the government had several men and teams working that the locks, performing grading, sowing grass seed and performing other improvements.
 By this time, the lack of use of the lock had become apparent.
 Noting this, the editor of the Hillsboro Independent added the comment: "But you wanted the locks, did you not?"

 In June 1903, the Hillsboro Independent reported talk of closing the locks at Lafayette because there was not enough river traffic.

 Again, the Hillsboro Independent commented sarcastically: "The improvement seems not to have revolutionized the transportation of freight out of Yamhill county."
-In the same month, another newspaper, the Dally Journal, from Salem, was critical of the decision to build the locks and their apparently uselessness.
+In the same month, another newspaper, the Daily Journal, from Salem, was critical of the decision to build the locks and their apparently uselessness.

 In June 1903, a raft of ash logs about 900 feet long transited the Yamhill locks bound for a saw mill at New Era.
 According to steamboat men, possibly only a single steamer had passed through the locks to that point in 1903.
 Commenting, the Oregon City Courier said the locks were "useless to navigation, and according to these same steamboat men, at high water the locks are flooded and an obstruction.
 There is practically no navigation of the Yamhill river above Dayton.
 The $93,000 spend by Uncle Sam — to keep republican votes in line it seems — was worse than wasted.
 The railroad is preferred to the tortuous Yamhill."

 In October, 1910, the Morning Oregonian, once a proponent of the project, criticized the lock and dam for not having brought navigability to the Yamhill river.